tjtanjin/react-chatbotify-themes/README.md

 ![example_themes](https://github.com/tjtanjin/react-chatbotify-themes/assets/43908963/97a18875-e1d8-47c9-8889-798d3b9d64ed)

+You may also check out the [**Gallery Website**](https://gallery.react-chatbotify.com/themes) to look at the work that others have done before.
+It might also be helpful to look at some of the [**merged PRs**](https://github.com/tjtanjin/react-chatbotify-themes/pulls?q=is%3Apr+is%3Aclosed) for reference.

 Once again as the themes feature is relatively new, I'm happy to do a lot more handholding and streamlining of processes based on feedback.
 With that in mind, do not hesitate to reach out to me actively on Discord for help and suggestions.

 Note: Below are some common issues when creating new themes:
 - Forgot to style checkboxes & options
 - Forgot to style chat history button, spinner and loaded text
 - Forgot to style user chat bubbles

+If you're just looking to create themes, **you may stop reading the document here**.
+The remaining content will mostly be geared towards developers who are interested to know more details about theming integration and setup.

 ### Repository Structure